Enaluvt/alx-system_engineering-devops/0x01-shell_permissions/README.md

                .Group: no permission at all
                .other users: all the permissions
-Task 9:sets the mode of the file "hello' to 'rwxr-x-wx'
+Task 9:sets the mode of the file "hello' to 'rwxr-x-wx' Task 10:sets the mode of the file 'hello' the same as 'olleh's' mode